ligi/docs/trezor-user/settingup.rst

 Setting up TREZOR with TREZOR Wallet
 -----------------------------

 You've successfully established a communication between your TREZOR and TREZOR Wallet.
 Good job!
-Now go to go to `TREZOR Wallet <https://wallet.trezor.io>`_.
+Now go to `TREZOR Wallet <https://wallet.trezor.io>`_.
 There are still a couple of steps you need to take in order to start using your TREZOR, so let's get right into it.

 As TREZOR comes without a firmware installed, to make sure you always have the newest version when setting up, the first thing you will be asked to do is to install the device system - firmware.
 Simply confirm the installation and follow instructions on your screen.